-Enter 'IG5" and then click on the 'IGAIG5 NONE' selection to choose the correct antenna model.
+Enter the first few characters of the antenna name and then click on the correct selection to choose the antenna model.

 The NGS OPUS Submission form will be ready to submit, check the entries and any extended options that you might want to use.
 The status bar will prompt you with the correct submission button: